Windsor-Detroit Bridge Authority chair apologizes for partisan comments

 Mr. Duncan also said he had continued to donate to the Ontario Liberal Party since his appointment.

-“I will cease those contributions immediately in order to respect the spirit of the government and Parliaments’ intent,” he said.
+“I will cease those contributions immediately in order to respect the spirit of the government and Parliament's intent,” he said.
 “I deeply regret the lack of respect shown to Parliament as a result of my actions.”

+Mr. Sohi defended Mr. Duncan in the Commons on Tuesday and said the chairman was chosen through an “open, transparent and merit-based selection process.”
+He noted Mr. Duncan, who now serves as a strategic adviser at McMillan law firm in Toronto, is a lifelong resident of the region.

+“He brings a considerable amount of experience to this important position as a result of his diverse career accomplishments both in the private sector and in the public sector,” Mr. Sohi said.

 The Trudeau government appointed Mr. Duncan to the Windsor-Detroit Bridge Authority as interim chair in January, 2016.
 In December of last year he was made permanent chair for a five-year term.
 A requirement for the job is being non-partisan.